BlockChainCaffe/Algorand_app_basics/README.md

 - **clean.py**: tool to remove entries from `shelve.db`
 - **deploy.py**: deploy program (you don't say!).
 Gets data from shelve db and uses it with the files to deploy the contract in the selected network with the selected account
 - **interact.py**: an application that interacts with the application using the compiled client
+- **test_template.py**: a test template to ease integration testing on localnet/testnet

 Generated files: